jayanthyetukuri/jayanthyetukuri.github.io/index.md

 # Jayanth Yetukuri
 I am a fifth year Phd student in the CS department of UC, Santa Cruz.
 I am working with [Prof. Yang Liu](http://yliuu.com/) on user centric _Actionable Recourse_.
 My research interests are in societal aspects of _Artificial Intelligence & Machine Learning_, including but not limited to _robustness_, _recoursability_, _fairness_ and is centered explicitly around improving _trustworthiness_ of the models.

 ---

 # Contact:
 ### Phone

-       +1 (83 one) 4 zero zero - six 73 six
+       +1 (83 one) 40 zero - 673 six

 ### Email